vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 172 commits since the previous release, including 85 fixes.
+More than 175 commits since the previous release, including 86 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Sep  5 01:54:57 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Sep  6 01:56:22 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER